nlposs/NLP-OSS/Proposal-2020.md

  - [Liling Tan](https://github.com/alvations), Rakuten Institute of Technology

      Liling is a research scientist at Rakuten Institute of Technology working on Machine Translation and developing applications using language technologies.
 He has been actively involved in corpora creation/maintenance, Asian NLP and machine translation.
-He co-organized the [Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial 2014-16)](http://ttg.uni-saarland.de/vardial2016/) and the DSL shared task.
+He co-organized the [Workshop on NLP for Similar Languages, Varieties and Dialects (VarDial 2014-16)](http://ttg.uni-saarland.de/vardial2016/).

 ## Programme Committee